Marantle/repo-ai-chat-answerer/README.md

 ### Frontend in Action
 ![Demo Video](demo.mov)

-*Watch the full demo to see the chat interface, semantic search, bookmarks, analytics dashboard, and admin panel in action.*
+*Watch the full demo to see the chat interface, semantic search, bookmarks, and analytics dashboard in action.*

 ### Ingestion Process
 ![Ingestion Example](ingest_example.png)